falkr/thesis-tips/tips.md

 To increase readability, use simple sentences.
 The writing style of Ernest Hemingway is an example for a simple writing style.
 Do a web search for *writing rules hemingway*, and read on.
 Some guidelines are the following:

 - Use short sentences.
 - Use positive formulations, not negative ones.
+Avoid double negations.
-- Use active voice.
+- Use active voice.[^1]
 - Avoid adverbs.

-The web application *Hemingway*[:1]() evaluates with an algorithm how easy it is to understand a text.
+The web application *Hemingway*[^2] evaluates with an algorithm how easy it is to understand a text.
 This application highlights adverbs, passive voice, or sentences that are hard to read.

-Sentence in passive voice: *To calculate the speed the following formula is used.* In active voice: *To calculate the speed, we use the following formula.*
+## Make Your Point

+A common problem is that an argument is not fully developed, and  that you leave the actual point you should address unsaid.
+In scientific writing, you should make sure to include your main point explicitly and not leave it up to the reader to complete your paragraphs in their thoughts.
+Rather say something important twice than not at all!

+To make sure that you make your main points, manage them actively.
+Have a separate document with the main arguments and results of your thesis, and try to formulate them as explicitly and bold as possible.
+Your supervisors can help with that.
+Then, make sure that these arguments are sufficiently visible in the final version of the thesis, and occur at the appropriate places in the abstract, introduction, main part and the end.

 ## Avoid Jargon

 Always make sure that words you use have the proper meaning and that the reader can be understand them.
 Sometimes you may be tempted to use words that you have read in other places, where they were used in a specific context.
 When you use them in your thesis, the reader may not understand them.

 An example is the word “lightweight.”
 It’s a word that is easy to use, but it is often not clear what it actually means.
 Instead, try to use another word or formulation that describes better what you want to say.

 ## Avoid Unnecessary Adjectives